liberto/circ/README.md

 # roadmap
 - remove a circle when the player disconnects
+- add a storyline
+- beautify the game
+- add instructions
 - control your speed
 - attack other players
 - pickup power ups